brandonsrho57/brandonsrho57.github.io/README.md

-# Personal Website Resume for Computer Science
+# Personal Website Resume for Product Management

 Edited by Brandon Rho with inspiration from Sunwoo Kang